benjdod/comp533-piazzahelper/README.md

 ```

 So when you do `import`, the script parses your diary and splits it out into these files by day.
 And when you `commit` to your diary, the script uses these files to write the QA pairs with proper formatting and stuff.

+## Some Notes

+ - ℹ️ this driver has only been tested on Google Chrome.
+It can be modified to use a different browser pretty easily but results may vary.

+ - ⚠️ make a backup of your diary before using this script.
+Although it has been tested and worked on, I can make no guarantees for your data's safety, so better safe than sorry!